"Hey, Ashley, are you alright?" Tabitha asked, suddenly bringing Ashley's train of thought back to reality.

 "I said I'm sorry!
 It won't happen again."

 "Just checking."
-Ashley rolled her eyes.
+Ruby rolled her eyes.
 She took a deep breath, exhaling slowly.
 "Here goes nothing."

-Ashley turned around the corner, immediately coming face-to-face with Sarah.
+Ruby turned around the corner, immediately coming face-to-face with Sarah.
 She almost ran into the amateur reporter, but quickly stepped back in surprise.
 It was weird being slightly taller than her for once.
-Edwin was right behind Ashley, and stumbled back as she walked into him.
+Sapphire was right behind Ruby, and stumbled back as she walked into him.
 "So you two were hiding back here."
 Sarah said, tucking her phone into her skirt pocket. " It's a pleasure to meet you again.
 Follow me, I'll take you to our clubroom."

 Sarah led the pair into the gym entrance and up the stairs, arriving at the journalism teacher's classroom.
 Afterschool, the room became a flurry of activity, as it was shared between the Yearbook and Newspaper clubs.
 Desks were arranged into groups, and students used some of the school's laptops to collaborate on documents and layouts.
 Notes were typed up, and photos were copied over to the school's server from phones and digital cameras.
-Ashley was shocked by the organized chaos taking place.
+Ruby was shocked by the organized-chaos taking place.
 Choir practices were never this frenzied, and always under the supervision of their director.
-Ashley looked to Edwin, wondering how a no-club student would react.
-He looked out over the clubroom, with a solemn expression, before catching Ashley's eye and shooting her a small smile.
+Ruby looked to Sapphire, wondering how a no-club student would react.
+He looked out over the clubroom, with a solemn expression, before catching Ruby's eye and shooting her a small smile.

-Sarah ignored the action going on around her, instead leading Ashley and Edwin to an attached office in the back of the room.
+Sarah ignored the action going on around her, instead leading Ruby and Sapphire to an attached office in the back of the room.
 She offered the two a seat, and shut the door behind them, blocking out a considerable amount of noise.
 Sarah took her seat at what they assumed to be the teacher's desk, and picked up a clipboard that had been sitting on it.

 "So, how did you two start this hero business?"
 Sarah asked, adjusting her scarf.
-Ashley and Edwin looked to one another, unsure how much they were willing to share with the student reporter.
+Ruby and Sapphire looked to one another, unsure how much they were willing to share with the student reporter.

 "You fell off a bridge?"
 Sarah inquired.

-"Yeah, the railing broke and…" Ashley pointed at Edwin, trying to figure out what to call him. "…Sapphire here fell off."
+"Yeah, the railing broke and…" Ruby pointed at Sapphire, taking a second to remember what to call him. "…Sapphire here fell off."

 "Did the monster cause that?"
 Sarah asked.

-Ashley and Edwin suddenly looked at each other, realizing how strange the events on the bridge had been.
+Ruby and Sapphire suddenly looked at each other, realizing how strange the events on the bridge had been.
 The fight with the first monster had largely overshadowed the experience in their memory.

 "No, it actually happened before we met Mateo or the monster."
-Ashley replied.
+Ruby replied.

 "Interesting…" said Sarah.
 "What do you know about Mateo?
 Any idea why he chose you?"